 It can prove a good earner with a strong potential for return custom.
 The secret in this niche is to have a very specific demographic in mind when creating your brand.

 34. Art supplies.
 While certainly not a booming market, there is always a steady demand for paints, charcoals, canvas, and other art products at reasonable prices.
 If you have a good selection, you’ve got a chance.

 35. Washable paint.
 Bridging the gap between toy and hobby, washable paints for kids allow creativity to run wild, without the fear of ruined carpets or clothing.
-This product has seen a 20% upswing in searches in 2020.
+This product has seen a 20% upswing in searches in 2021 and 2022.

 36. Branded toys.
 It’s an inevitable fact in retail that brand names command higher price tags, and the same is true with toys.
 Products that are branded with cartoon or film brands sell best, but be sure you have permission if you want to sell these.

 Kitchen and cooking

 The home cooking market is one that’s particularly susceptible to trends.

 New devices or recipe fads mean that, while it’s easy to always have staple products in your inventory, it’s also super easy to roll out new and exciting products to the market.

 37. Bread maker.
 Home baking is really seeing a comeback in 2022.
 While many people want to enjoy fresh bread at home, some don’t fancy the labor-intensive work to make it.
 That’s why bread makers are trending right now.

 38. Waffle maker.
 There has been a social media trend in recent years for making pancakes and waffles with unique and colorful designs.
 Thanks to this, there’s been an upswing in demand for waffle makers.